 Draft Development Update

 From late October through mid-December, the public draft of the ECAP was online and available for public comment.
 The City and our partners held two Town Halls, along with other opportunities for public engagement.
 In all, more than 1,500 Oaklanders have weighed in on the evolving plan.
 City staff and partners are now compiling all of the feedback and making improvements to the 2030 ECAP so that it can best represent community needs and the opportunities for impactful and equitable climate action over the next 10 years.
 Please stay tuned.
-Staff expects to release the final draft in March, and will provide opportunities for the public to discuss and learn about the final Plan.
+Staff expects to release the final draft in late April 2020, and will provide opportunities for the public to discuss and learn about the final Plan.

 To learn more about the ECAP Ad Hoc Community Advisory Committee, the group of Oaklanders selector by Mayor Schaff to assist City staff in creating the 2030 ECAP, please click here.